If you have been arrested in Conyers for a DUI, we are available to discuss your case anytime, including after-hours, weekends, and holidays!

 The City of Conyers Municipal Court is located in the Conyers Municipal Complex located at 1178 Scott Street, Conyers, Georgia.
 The Conyers Police Department is located in the same complex.
-Judge Terry Massey is the main judge in Conyers Municipal Court.
-Occasionally Judge Garland C. “Gary” Moore will preside.
-The solicitor (prosecutor) is Michael Waldrop or Carrie Bootcheck with the law firm Waldrop and Bootcheck, LLC.
-Mr. Waldrop was an Assistant District Attorney in Rockdale in the 1980’s before going into private practice and has also been the Conyers City Attorney and Solicitor since 2000.
+Judge Michael Nation is the Chief Judge in Conyers Municipal Court.
+Occasionally Associate Judge Garland C. “Gary” Moore will preside.
+The solicitor (prosecutor) is Carrie Bootcheck, formerly with the law firm Waldrop and Bootcheck, LLC.
+Michael Waldrop was the Conyers City Attorney and Solicitor since 2000 but unexpectedly passed away on June 6, 2021.
+Ms. Bootcheck was recently appointed as in-house counsel for the City of Conyers and the law firm Waldrop and Bootcheck has now ceased to exist.

 Conyers Municipal Court is a court of “limited jurisdiction,” meaning that they do not have jury trials there.
 If you want your case to be kept in Conyers Municipal Court for trial, it will be a “bench trial,” meaning that a judge decides whether the prosecution has met its burden beyond a reasonable doubt rather than a jury making that decision.
 Sometimes a “bench trial” is a sound strategy, sometimes it is not.
 Our Conyers DUI lawyers will conduct a thorough investigation and assess your case as to whether a bench or jury trial is the best strategy.

 If your case is either bound over for a jury trial from Conyers Municipal Court or begins in Rockdale County State Court, the Rockdale County District Attorney’s Office is then responsible for the prosecution of your City of Conyers or Rockdale County DUI.
-The District Attorney’s Office will open up a file and conduct an investigation before filing an accusation or indictment in court.
-Once an accusation or indictment is filed, then the Rockdale County Clerk of Court will place your case on an arraignment calendar, which may be followed by a motions hearing date, a calendar call date and finally a trial date.
+The District Attorney’s Office will open up a file and investigate the DUI charges before filing an accusation or indictment in court.
+Once an accusation or indictment is filed, then the Rockdale County Clerk of Court will place your case on an arraignment calendar, which may be followed by a motion hearing date, a calendar call date, and finally a trial date.
 Our Conyers DUI lawyers are familiar with the process as to how your DUI case progresses in the Rockdale court system.
 Mr. Sullivan was the lead Assistant District Attorney (prosecutor) in Rockdale County State Court before he went into private practice in 2006.

-The elected District Attorney of Rockdale County is Richard Read.
+The elected District Attorney of Rockdale County is Alisha Adams Johnson.
 Currently, there is one elected State Court judge.
 Other judges may fill in from time to time, but that is a rare occurrence in Rockdale County.
-If your Rockdale DUI either begins in Rockdale County State Court or is transferred to Rockdale State Court from Conyers Municipal Court, Judge Nancy N. Bills will preside over your case unless there is a felony charge associated with your case.
-Judge Nancy Bills was also an Assistant District Attorney in Rockdale County before going into private practice.
-Judge Bills was also a solicitor in Conyers Municipal Court before being elected as State Court Judge of Rockdale County.
-If you have a felony charge, your case will be randomly assigned to either Chief Superior Court Judge David Irwin, or Judge Robert Mumford.
+If your Rockdale DUI either begins in Rockdale County State Court or is transferred to Rockdale State Court from Conyers Municipal Court, Judge Clarence Cuthpert, Jr. or newly appointed Judge Richard Read will preside over your case unless there is a felony charge associated with your case.
+Judge Cuthpert was the probate court judge until he was appointed by Governor Kemp to State Court.
+Richard Read was the long-time district attorney of Rockdale County before retiring and then worked as an assistant district attorney for Rockdale County.
+Jude Read was also recently appointed by Governor Kemp.
+If you have a felony charge, your case will be randomly assigned to either Chief Superior Court Judge Robert Mumford, or Judge Nancy Bills.
 In most cases, the assigned judge will preside over your case until a final resolution is reached.
 The majority of DUI cases that our Conyers DUI lawyers send over for jury trial are treated as misdemeanors (like any traffic offense) and go to the Rockdale County State Court.

-When our Conyers DUI lawyers prepare your case, we do not make a decision on whether to have a bench trial or a jury trial until we have a complete investigation into the facts of your Conyers DUI case.
+When our Conyers DUI lawyers prepare your case, we do not decide on whether to have a bench trial or a jury trial until we have a complete investigation into the facts of your Conyers DUI case.
 Additional factors may come into play once we know which judge will be presiding over your case when deciding whether to have a bench or jury trial.
-When evaluating your case, our Conyers DUI lawyers conduct an investigation into the facts of your DUI arrest as if your case is going to trial.
-Once an investigation is complete, our team of experienced DUI lawyers meet over your case to come up with a comprehensive plan on how to proceed forward with the best possible defense.
-We are well known as DUI trial lawyers and we are prepared to go to trial if that what it takes to avoid a conviction in your Conyers DUI.
+When evaluating your case, our Conyers DUI lawyers investigate the facts of your DUI arrest as if your case is going to trial.
+Once an investigation is complete, our team of experienced DUI lawyers meets over your case to come up with a comprehensive plan on how to proceed forward with the best possible defense.
+We are well known as DUI trial lawyers and we are prepared to go to trial if that is what it takes to avoid a conviction in your Conyers DUI.

 How our skilled Conyers DUI lawyers build a successful defense in your Conyers DUI case: